exasol/public-knowledgebase/Environment-Management/SDDC_Documentation.md

 4. Create new data volume

-    **NOTE:** Exclude reserve nodes, add all storage nodes from both sites DC1 and DC2, number of master nodes = active database nodes in DC1
+    **NOTE:** Exclude reserve nodes, add all storage nodes from both sites DC1 and DC2, number of master nodes = active database nodes in DC1.
+Data volumes will automatically grow as the database grows if there is enough disk space in the cluster to accomodate it.

     ```bash
     confd_client st_volume_create name: data_vol disk: disk1 type: data size: '100 GiB' nodes: '[11,12,13,14,15,16,17,18,19,20,21,23,24,25,26,27,28,29,30,31,32,33]' redundancy: 2 num_master_nodes: 11
     ```

 5. Create new archive volume (optional)

+    When creating an archive volume, consider how large the archive volume needs to be before creation.
+Unlike the data volume, the archive volume can only expand manually and cannot be decreased.
+The below example uses 100 GiB as the size, but for most production workloads, the size should be much larger.
+View [Sizing Guidelines](https://docs.exasol.com/db/latest/administration/on-premise/sizing.htm#Backupdiskspace) for more information.
     ```bash
     confd_client st_volume_create name: arc_vol disk: disk1 type: archive size: '100 GiB' nodes: '[11,12,13,14,15,16,17,18,19,20,21,23,24,25,26,27,28,29,30,31,32,33]' redundancy: 2 num_master_nodes: 11
     ```